Kakamotobi/Learned/DSA/17-Dijkstra's-Algorithm.md

 </p>

 - `Previous` represents the current shortest path to any given node from `A`.
 - Every time through, pick the current shortest distance from `A` that hasn't been visited.
 Explore each of its neighbors and calculate the new shortest distance to each neighbor.
-If it is shorter than what was stored, update what was stored and reflect the change on the previous node tracker.
+If, for each neighbor, the newly calculated distance is shorter than what was stored, update what was stored and reflect the change on the previous node tracker.
 - To get to `E` from `A`, we will go through the paths `A -> B -> E` (7), `A -> C -> D -> E` (7), `A -> C -> D -> F -> E` (6) and `A -> C -> F -> E` (7) and ultimately record the shortest one.

 ## Essential Data Structures for Dijkstra's Algorithm